 3. Standing apart in the MBA admission process

-When business schools review applications, they don't follow a magical formula of GMAT + GPA + Work Experience + MBA Essay = Admission.
-Most schools are looking to enroll an ideal community of students who will work well together in the program and benefit from the program's goals.
+When business schools review applications, they don’t follow a magical formula of GMAT + GPA + Work Experience + MBA Essay = Admission.
+Most schools are looking to enroll an ideal community of students who will work well together in the program and benefit from the program’s goals.
 Globalization in the field of business itself means that the best MBA programs are looking for a more diverse student body that includes older students, women, minorities, international students, and students from small schools, big schools, Ivy League schools, and so on.
 You want to differentiate yourself a bit as a student who seems like a good, worthwhile fit for the MBA program you want into.
 For an example of how to do this, see how to ace your MBA interview.

 This might all sound a little nebulous, but admission directors want to enroll students that will be a good fit with their program, and every program has a different definition of what that means, based on a mix of professional, academic, and personal interests.
 If you’ve done your homework and apply to those programs you’ve determined will fulfill your career and personal goals, then you’re off to the right start in finding the best MBA programs for you.